StriderKingg/andela-geo/README.md

 # andela-geo
-This is my capstone project
+This is my Capstone Project